 Also, it's great that you sought out a book about prevention.
-For additional guidance, please also check out information from our Online Help Center: Keys to Preventing the Sexual Abuse of Children.
+For additional guidance, please also check out information from our guidebook: Prevent Child Abuse

 Share our materials with your husband and with your father-in-law.
 I hope this information is helpful, and please do not hesitate to contact us back with further concerns or questions.